deepakacharya1908/hospital/README.md

 # hospital management system
-#it is a html css javascript based webdevlopment
+#it is a php html css javascript based webdevlopment
 #it has database done with mysql
 #I used php my admin to run this on my localhost.
 #after installing import hospital.sql for database